-GEBCO's work is directed by a Guiding Committee and supported by the Technical Sub-Committee on Ocean Mapping (TSCOM), the Interim Sub-Committee on Regional Undersea Mapping and the Sub-Committee on Undersea Features Names (SCUFN) plus ad hoc working groups.
+GEBCO's work is directed by a Guiding Committee and supported by technical, mapping and outreach sub-committees plus ad hoc working groups.

 A complete A to Z listing of GEBCO contacts is available.

 The Guiding Committee oversees the work of the GEBCO sub-committees and working groups.
 It consists of five appointees from each of GEBCO's parent organisations, the International Hydrographic Organization (IHO) and the Intergovernmental Oceanographic Commission (IOC) of UNESCO.

 A list of Guiding Committee Members is given below.

 Formerly the GEBCO Sub-Committee on Digital Bathymetry (SCDB).
 A list of the sub-committee members is given below.

 SCRUM's aim is to build a closer collaboration with regional mapping efforts and coordinate, as well as encourage, the incorporation of their compilations into GEBCO.
 A list of the sub-committee members is given below.

 SCUFN maintains and makes available the IHO-IOC GEBCO Gazetteer of Undersea Feature Names.